rmourey26/news-nextjs/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
-- [News API](https://newsapi.org): A simple and easy-to-use API that returns JSON metadata for headlines and articles live all over the web.

 - **SWR**: A React hook for data fetching.

 - Programming language: [TypeScript](https://www.typescriptlang.org);